 Pre-licence compliance visits

-A cause of significant delay in application processing is where the Home Office exercises its authority to carry out a pre-licence compliance inspection at your premises.
+A common cause of delay in sponsor licence processing are compliance inspections.
+UKVI has the authority to carry out a pre-licence inspection at your premises, to help determine if you meet the requirements to become a licensed sponsor.

-To apply for a licence companies must prove that:
+To apply for a licence, you will need to show that:

-- They are a genuine organisation operating lawfully in the UK
+- You are a genuine organisation operating lawfully in the UK

-- Their key personnel named on the application are honest, dependable and reliable
+- Your key personnel named on the application are honest, dependable and reliable, and, for example, do not have any unspent criminal convictions for immigration offences, money laundering, or fraud.

-- They are aware of and capable of carrying out their sponsor duties ie they have appropriate human resources and recruitment systems and practices in place
+- You are aware of and capable of carrying out your sponsor duties ie you have appropriate HR and recruitment systems and practices in place

-- They are offering genuine employment that meets the relevant skill level and appropriate rate of pay
+- You are offering genuine employment with a genuine need for migrant workers that meets the relevant skill level and appropriate rate of pay

-Failure to submit all required documents will result in an application being delayed or rejected and further costs being incurred.
+After completing the online application form via the Home Office website and paying the relevant fees, you have five days to submit the supporting documentation.
+Failure to submit all required documents will result in your application being delayed or rejected and further costs being incurred.

-Following the receipt of these documents, the company may then be subject to a compliance visit from UK Visas and Immigration, who will assess whether or not to grant the licence.
+Following the receipt of these documents, you may then be subject to a compliance visit before a decision is made whether or not to grant your organisation the licence.

 Avoiding processing delays or refused sponsor licence application

-Issues with the application can result in delayed processing, or worse, a refusal; a scenario employers will want to avoid given the importance of the sponsor licence to future recruitment and the investment that will have already been made in finding a candidate and building the application.
+Issues with the application can result in delayed processing, or worse, a refusal of your application – a scenario employers will want to avoid given the importance of the sponsor licence to future recruitment and the investment that will have already been made in finding a candidate and building the application.

 In addition, employers will be subject to a six-month ‘cooling off’ period after a licence rejection if any of the following apply: